Megan (album): Release and promotion

 On January 30, 2024, Megan Thee Stallion did an interview with Good Morning America, revealing that she planned to tour for that upcoming summer season.
-On March 20, Megan formally announced the Hot Girl Summer Tour which began May 14 in Minneapolis and is set to conclude August 1 in Chicago.
+On March 20, Megan formally announced the Hot Girl Summer Tour, which began May 14 in Minneapolis and is set to conclude August 1 in Chicago.
 Megan announced the album and its release at the first of two shows at the State Farm Arena in Atlanta, Georgia.

 Singles

-The album's lead single, titled "Cobra" was released on November 3, 2023, alongside a music video directed by Douglas Bernardt.
+The album's lead single, "Cobra", was released on November 3, 2023, alongside a music video directed by Douglas Bernardt.
 Just five days later, Megan released a rock remix of "Cobra", with the Canadian-American alternative metal band Spiritbox.
 The single debuted at number 32 on the US Billboard Hot 100.

-The album's second single, titled "Hiss", was released on January 26, 2024, alongside a music video, also directed by Douglas Bernardt.
+The album's second single, "Hiss", was released on January 26, 2024, alongside a music video, also directed by Douglas Bernardt.
 "Hiss" debuted atop the Billboard Hot 100, becoming Megan's first solo chart-topping single and third overall.
 It also debuted at number one on the Billboard Global 200, making Megan the first female rapper in a lead role to debut atop the chart in history.

-The album's third single, titled "Boa", was released on May 10, 2024.
+The album's third single, "Boa", was released on May 10, 2024.
 The track debuted at number 39 on the Billboard Hot 100, becoming the third top-40 single from the album.

 The album's fourth single, "Mamushi", featuring Japanese rapper Yuki Chiba, was released to urban radio on July 30, 2024.
 The track peaked at number 36 on the Billboard Hot 100, becoming the fourth top-40 single from the album.

 Critical reception

-Megan received generally positive reviews from music critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album has an average score of 67 based on 6 reviews, indicating "generally favorable" reviews.
-Karen Gwee of NME wrote that the record project "flows with a palpably higher level of creative boldness", finding it more cohesive than previous albums.
+Karen Gwee of NME wrote that the project "flows with a palpably higher level of creative boldness", finding it more cohesive than previous albums.
 Gwee wrote that "Megan was often lashing out; here, she stings with venomous precision" and she "sprawls out, mining different aspects of her identity and personality at her leisure".
 Maria Sherman of the Associated Press also found that the rapper "sounds as strong as ever, atop chugging riffs and fluttering synths", because "on this album, Megan is most interested in exorcising the demons given to her by haters".

 Rachel Aroesti of The Guardian praised the rapper's "satisfyingly brisk and crisp" flow, in which she explained that "Megan's world is one of false friends, mutually adulterous relationships and incessant betrayal, spurred by jealousy", which however "feels merely like the depressing apex of this oppressively navel-gazing rap phenomenon's isolation".
 Alphonse Pierre of Pitchfork defined Megan as "an uneven album so preoccupied with giving every single type of fan exactly what they want", even though he understood the "pressures, especially in rap, where hit-making women have historically been discarded quickly".